 The idea here is to be proactive, in good communication and able to think on your feet.
 Let’s say for example this patient doesn’t feel comfortable calling his or her spouse or it looks like they’re not saying something.
-You might ask: “Are you going to tell your spouse about this and, as they’re so afraid of needles, they’ll just tell you to forget about it?”
-Well in a case like this maybe the doctor would be willing to do a free consultation (no needles) to see if they can help the patient overcome this fear and proceed with dental care.
+You might ask: “Are you going to tell your spouse about this and, since they’re so afraid of needles, they’ll just tell you to forget about it?”
+Well in a case like this, maybe the doctor would be willing to do a free consultation (no needles) to see if they can help the patient overcome this fear and proceed with dental care.
 Ideally, you have a solution for things like this as they arise.
-My suggestion, go over anything you run into like this at staff meeting.
+My suggestion: go over anything you run into like this at staff meeting.
 Between everybody present you should be able to figure out a solution for the more common objections.

 Continuing on, let’s say that you don’t have a particular person to suggest that your patient refers.
 Well then get them to name someone and get their agreement to give that person the card.

 If you do this daily you should be able to add at least ten new patients a month to your practice from referrals.
-For a low cost program, I’d say that’s not too shabby!
+For a low-cost program, I’d say that’s not too shabby!
 And I hope this was helpful.